abrookins/andrewbrookins.com/_posts/2019-01-03-coding-on-an-ipad-pro-in-2019.md

 In 2017 I asked, [“Can You Write Code on an iPad?”](https://andrewbrookins.com/tech/can-you-write-code-on-an-ipad/) In 2019 the answer is basically the same: not really.
 But things are getting interesting.

 **Update**: if you code on an iPad, check out my detailed look at [ways to synchronize the iOS clipboard with a remote machine over SSH](https://andrewbrookins.com/technology/synchronizing-the-ios-clipboard-with-a-remote-server-using-command-line-tools/).
-I also explored [how to debug web apps from iPadOS](/technology/coding-on-ipados-debugging-web-applications-with-inspect/) using the Inspect app in a recent post.
+I also explored [how to use browser dev tools on iPadOS](/technology/coding-on-ipados-browser-dev-tools-with-inspect/) using the Inspect app in a recent post.

 ## “Programming” on iOS: the Shortcuts App